Series Overview

 October 18 | In Community: on Public Space

 GrowHouse Community Design + Development Group, in collaboration with Creative Urban Alchemy, are developing creative activations around the Flatbush African Burial Ground.
 They are supporting a community engagement process to establish a long-term vision for the space.
-Join a walking tour and learn about the visioning for this site and the broader work to develop a Black history corridor connecting sites of resistance and connection in Central Brooklyn.
+For our fifth event, we walked and learned about the visioning for this site and the broader work to develop a Black history corridor connecting areas of resistance and connection in Central Brooklyn.
 This project is one of five public space activation projects being supported by ANHD and the Urban Design Forum, supporting public space cultivation and the opportunity for communities to shape their own future.

 • Leaders from GrowHouse Community Design